 Another unique trait on the Santoku blade is the Granton or “scalloped” edge, which refers to the indentations on the face of the blade.
 The Granton edge is designed to prevent delicate ingredients like fish from sticking to the blade between slices.
 Just like the Western-style chef’s knife, the Santoku knife is a multipurpose tool with many uses, making it a must for any home kitchen.

-A Santoku knife is ideal for slicing cooked and raw meats, fresh vegetables and any other ingredient that requires a uniform cut.
-If properly sharpened, the blade cuts through the skin of any ingredient quickly, and without tearing the flesh of meats or ripping the skin of vegetables.
+A Santoku knife is ideal for slicing cooked and raw meats, fresh vegetables and any other ingredient that requires uniform cuts.
+If properly sharpened, the blade cuts through any ingredient with ease, and without tearing the flesh of meats or ripping the skin of vegetables.
 A major advantage of slicing with the Santoku blade is the Granton edge, which makes it much easier to butterfly chicken breasts, pork chops and steaks, and slice through fish without the proteins clinging to the blade.

 When it comes to slicing with the Santoku knife, you’ll want to follow some of the same kitchen knife safety rules as working with a traditional chef’s knife, such as keeping your offhand in a claw formation to avoid nicking a finger.
-Then to begin slicing, use a quick downward motion while pulling the blade slightly towards you during each cut.
-It will be tempting to cut straight down without moving the blade towards you, but this can bruise and crush the ingredient rather than cut it cleanly, so be sure to practice!
+To begin slicing, use a quick downward motion while pulling the blade slightly towards you during each cut.
+It will be tempting to cut straight down without moving the blade towards you, but this can bruise or crush some ingredients rather than cut cleanly, so be sure to practice!

 It’s also a good idea to make sure you have the best cutting board for your knives, All kitchen knives dull with regular use, and the surface you’re cutting on has an important role in prolonging the sharpness of your blades, especially when it comes to the up-and-down chopping technique used with the Santoku.